uxebu/embedjs/README.rst

 Goals
 -----

-Goal 1 - of this project is to provide an optimized version for each phone, that covers the features of each phone platform as optimal as possible.
-E.g. if a platform offers CSS transitions with native hardware acceleration the dojo.fx library will make use of it, to provide the fastest speed and best user experience possible.
+Goal 1: Provide an optimized version for each device so that we can make use of the features of each platform as optimal as possible.

-Goal 2 - stay compatible to the dojo APIs.
-For those who are used to dojo methods we don't want to make it hard for you to learn a new set of APIs – just stick to those you know.
+Goal 2: Stay compatible to the dojo APIs.
+For those who are used to dojo we don't want to make it hard for you to learn a new set of APIs – just stick to those you know.
 And make it easy for those new to dojo to learn the API by referencing the existing docs and not reinventing the wheel.

-Most of the work in EmbedJS - especially about how to strip out of dojo what is really needed, how to make it most efficient and what platform to provide with what features - comes from the investigations of the people inside uxebu.
-We are planning to actively push this project and we'll strive to provide the best quality, as used to from dojo.
-In the hope that all the efforts one day may flow back into the Dojo Toolkit.
+Goal 3: Show a way of how (we think) cross-device development should work today.
+Or, to be precise, how cross-target development should work, as the feature based implementation approach used in EmbedJS is a very generic way to manage, develop, test and build for different targets, be it a free vs. premium version of your app or a lightweight vs. full-blown version of your website.

+Goal 4: Ultimatively, we hope that all the efforts one day may flow back into the Dojo Toolkit.

 Building EmbedJS
 ----------------